 Watch: King Charles’s praise of checks on executive power brings Congress to its feet

-- ▪He emphasized the importance of checks and balances in democratic governance, tracing the concept to the Magna Carta of 1215.
+- ▪He emphasized the importance of checks and balances rooted in the Magna Carta.

-- ▪The Magna Carta has been cited in at least 160 US Supreme Court cases since 1789, according to the US Supreme Court Historical Society.
+- ▪The Magna Carta is cited in at least 160 U.S. Supreme Court cases since 1789.

 Opening excerpt (first ~120 words) tap to expand